EXCLUSIVE-Airbus to start larger A220 jet sales drive, sources say | Business

 Airbus is poised to start offering airlines and leasing firms a larger version of its A220 regional jet with a view to launching development later this year, industry sources said.

+The sources said a final board decision would depend on locking in two or three marquee customers.
+Potential targets include airlines like Delta Air Lines, Air Canada and Air France that already operate the A220, analysts said.
+None of the airlines had any immediate comment.

-A larger version of the loss-making A220 program, acquired from Canada's Bombardier in 2018, would allow Airbus to renegotiate supplier contracts and lower production costs per aircraft, which have kept the venture in the red.
+RANGE DILEMMA A larger version of the loss-making A220 programme would allow Airbus to renegotiate supplier contracts and lower production costs per aircraft, which have kept the venture in the red.

+The upgrade aims to boost orders without adding major new development costs by adding more seats in a configuration known as a "simple stretch" without engine or wing modifications.
+This would involve sacrificing some of the range of the existing A220-300 but allow airlines to lower costs per seat.

+Analysts say it would also lift the A220 out of the regional market shared with Brazil's Embraer, where prices tend to be lower, at the risk of cannibalising sales of the popular A320.
+The A220 and older but widely used A320 have very different characteristics and Boeing is expected to play up the benefits of sticking with one compatible jet family like its 737 MAX.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)